 Timberline is home to the most energetic summer snow scene on the planet.
 Everyone from Olympic athletes to up-and-coming racers, to freestyle enthusiasts descend on our Palmer Snowfield between the months of June and September.
 Much of the terrain is reserved by various camps and organizations, but we always maintain open areas to the public so everyone can enjoy summertime turns on the South slopes of Mt.
 Hood.

-Greetings Coaches, Camp Organizers, and Others looking to reserve space on the Palmer Snowfield next summer: we will begin taking reservations in Spring 2016 so please stay tuned.
-For more information, download our 2015 Coaches Manual.
-You can also download our Liability Release form.
+Coaches, Camp Organizers, and Others looking to reserve space on the Palmer Snowfield this summer: we will begin taking reservations in Spring 2016 so please stay tuned.

 The Use of Salt on the Palmer Snowfield

 Here on Mount Hood, as is true at ski areas throughout the world, the practice of ensuring a fun and safe ski surface includes applying rock salt.
 The salt works by essentially melting the snow crystals at the very top of the ski surface, creating a slurry that quickly refreezes as a smoother, faster skiing surface.
 The snow almost instantly becomes less “grabby.”
 This provides more skiable surface conditions and increases safety, contributing to Timberlines reputation of being one of the world’s finest summer ski and snowboard programs, and an international summer destination.

 As operators of Timberline, and stewards of this alpine environment, we recognize that the practice of salting raises environmental questions and concerns, and we want to address those concerns here.